-• determine a central idea or theme in oral presentations and spoken and written texts.

-HI.R1: Read passages or articles on familiar and new topics (e.g., work or current events) HI.R4: Identify main idea and supporting details in passages or articles on familiar and new topics

-• retell key details.

-HI.R1: Read passages or articles on familiar and new topics (e.g., work or current events) HI.R4: Identify main idea and supporting details in passages or articles on familiar and new topics

-• answer questions about key details.

-HI.R1: Read passages or articles on familiar and new topics (e.g., work or current events) HI.R4: Identify main idea and supporting details in passages or articles on familiar and new topics

-• explain how the theme is developed by specific details in texts.

-HI.R4: Identify main idea and supporting details in passages or articles on familiar and new topics

-• summarize part of a text.

-HI.R4: Identify main idea and supporting details in passages or articles on familiar and new topics individuals, events, and ideas develop and interact over the course of a text.
+- HI.1.1 determine a central idea or theme in oral presentations and spoken and written texts. - HI.R1: Read passages or articles on familiar and new topics (e.g., work or current events) - HI.R4: Identify main idea and supporting details in passages or articles on familiar and new topics - HI.1.2 retell key details. - HI.R1: Read passages or articles on familiar and new topics (e.g., work or current events) - HI.R4: Identify main idea and supporting details in passages or articles on familiar and new topics - HI.1.3 answer questions about key details. - HI.R1: Read passages or articles on familiar and new topics (e.g., work or current events) - HI.R4: Identify main idea and supporting details in passages or articles on familiar and new topics - HI.1.4 explain how the theme is developed by specific details in texts. - HI.R4: Identify main idea and supporting details in passages or articles on familiar and new topics - HI.1.5 summarize part of a text. - HI.R4: Identify main idea and supporting details in passages or articles on familiar and new topics

-CCR Anchor 1: Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text.
+CCR Anchor 1: Read closely to determine what the text says explicitly and to make logical inferences from it; cite specific textual evidence when writing or speaking to support conclusions drawn from the text

 CCR Anchor 2: Determine central ideas or themes of a text and analyze their development; summarize the key supporting details and ideas.
-CCR Anchor 3: Analyze how and why individuals events, and ideas develop and interact over the source of a text.
+CCR Anchor 3: Analyze how and why individuals, events, and ideas develop and interact over the course of a text.